-Software development and the teaching of fundamental programming techniques are extended in the A Level course, which encourages emphasis on problem solving, computer programming, algorithm design and the mathematical skills used to express computational laws and processes.
+Software development and the teaching of fundamental programming techniques are extended in the A-level course, which encourages emphasis on problem solving, computer programming, algorithm design and the mathematical skills used to express computational laws and processes.
 Students will also study the characteristics of processors, hardware, software, data structures and data types used in a computer system.
 The programming project gives learners an opportunity to create a complete program and associated documentation which is focused on software development and is related to a project title of their choice.
 The programming language to be used is investigated and considered by each student, but Python is used predominantly for teaching.

-Examination board: OCR A Level Computer Science CLICK HERE
+Examination board: OCR A-level Computer Science CLICK HERE

-- Computer Systems 2 hours 30 minutes (written paper) 40% - Algorithms and programming 2 hour 30 minutes (written paper) 40% - Programming project (non-exam assessment) 20%
+- Computer Systems 2hrs30mins (written paper) 40% - Algorithms and programming 2hrs30mins (written paper) 40% - Programming project (non-exam assessment) 20%

-Students who have completed the Computer Science A Level qualification will be excellently positioned to follow a Computer Science based or related higher education programme of study, or to apply for workplace opportunities.
+Students who have completed the Computer Science A-level gualification will be excellently positioned to follow a Computer Science based or related higher education programme of study, or to apply for workplace opportunities.
 The nature of Computer Science means that graduates will be very well suited to many roles in a digital environment.
 Some popular graduate vocations are software development, e-commerce, engineering, medicine and the finance industry.